-At Melbourn Village College student and staff wellbeing is of Paramount importance to us.
+At Melbourn Village College pupil and staff wellbeing is of Paramount importance to us.
 We understand that the move from childhood to adulthood can be challenging.
-We will seek to support all students in becoming confident, capable and caring individuals as they become adult members of our community.
+We will seek to support all pupils in becoming confident, capable and caring individuals as they become adult members of our community.

 What Support is Available?

-We have a strong pastoral team to support students throughout their time with us.
+We have a strong pastoral team to support pupils throughout their time with us.
 Each child has a tutor and a head of year plus pastoral staff to support them.

 In most cases if you are concerned about your child’s wellbeing you should contact your child’s tutor or email MEL-PupilWellbeing@melbournvc.org

 Our provision to support pupils with emotional wellbeing and mental health needs is headed by our Mental Health Champion.
 We have a pastoral team who work closely with pupilss, parents and teachers to ensure that we support these needs as much as possible.
 We have Wellbeing Zones around the school, any staff displaying a Wellbeing Zone sign is trained to support wellbeing and signpost pupils to appropriate support.

 We have school counsellors, youth workers and support for young carers.
 If you have concerns about your child’s well-being that are non-urgent and need advice the school has an email address which is checked daily – this is: MEL-PupilWellbeing@melbournvc.org Pupils can also email this address to seek non-urgent support and advice.